housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 #### When should we lazy load on scroll?

 There are countless ways to organize a paginated list of results in an application like this, and an infinitely long list is definitely not the best way.
-Popular social media applications (such as [Twitter](https://twitter.com/)) use this model to keep users engaged, but it is really not a suitable pattern for applications where the user needs to find specific information quickly.
+Many social media platforms (such as [Twitter](https://twitter.com/)) use this model to keep users engaged, but it is really not a suitable pattern for scenarios where the user needs to find specific information quickly.
 In this application for example, it would take a user an unnecessarily long time to find information about a particular house.
 Adding normal pagination, allowing the user to filter by region or name, or allowing them to search for a particular house are techniques that may serve for a better user experience.

 Instead of trying to lazy load _all_ the content that is displayed to the user as they scroll (i.e. infinite scroll), it might be more worthwhile to try and defer loading of certain elements that aren't immediately visible to users on page load.
 Elements such as images and video can consume significant amounts of user bandwidth and lazy loading them specifically will not necessarily affect the entire paginated flow of the application.